ExtendRealityLtd/VRTK/README.md

   pointer colour will change to the `Pointer Miss Color` and the `WorldPointerDestinationSet` event will not be triggered, which will prevent teleporting into areas where the play area will collide.
-  * **Pointer Facing Axis:** The facing axis can also be set to match the direction the `[CameraRig`] Prefab is facing as if it is rotated then the beam will emit out of the controller at the wrong angle, so this setting can be adjusted to ensure the beam always projects forward.
   * **Pointer Thickness:** The thickness and length of the beam can also be set on the script as well as the ability to toggle the sphere beam tip that is displayed at the end of the beam (to represent a